instadw/instadwell-blog/_posts/2025-12-08-top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026.md

 5th Block is the highest-density zone for PG options in Koramangala.
 More supply, more price competition, but higher noise levels on weekends.
 Avoid properties near the Sony World Signal if noise is a concern.

 6th Block is the practical middle ground.
 Less chaotic than 5th, more affordable than 4th and 8th.
 Good connectivity to Hosur Road and Sarjapur Road.

+Properties near the Sony World Signal in 5th Block see the highest foot traffic and noise, so if you are searching for pg near Sony Signal Koramangala, expect a livelier but louder stay.

 ### PG in Koramangala 5th Block